 - Administration panel.
 This component allows developers and software administrators to control the whole application, both the client part and the database.

 To develop a VR healthcare app, technical specialists usually follow the chart above, but first it’s important to determine the type to be used.
 Let’s take a look.

 Types of VR Apps in Healthcare

 There are three types of VR apps in healthcare:

 - Fully immersive

-Non-immersive VR apps have limited capacity — they do not replace everything the user sees; they are just displayed on a screen and the user sees its borders.
+Non-immersive VR apps have limited capacity — they do not replace everything the user sees; images are just displayed on a screen, and the user sees its borders.
 For example, so-called serious games are widely used in healthcare for training and educational purposes.
 They have proved their efficiency in enhancing surgeons’ motor skills, attention, and eye-hand coordination.

 Semi-immersive VR apps in healthcare replace what the user sees only partly.
 The user still can distinguish the real world from the simulation easily.
 This category of VR apps in healthcare is successfully used to improve rehabilitation in patients with chronic pain and injuries.

 Fully immersive VR apps in healthcare completely replace the real world for the user.
 For example, the Oxford Medical Simulation for nurses allows for training nursing skills in a completely virtual environment, with no real-world objects involved.

 After determining the type of VR application, there is one more step to take — choosing which technologies to use for VR app development.
 Let’s talk about that next.